SRSchmittling/HackerMystery/MachineCode/SillySimple_Architecture_Manual.md

 |     NA       | 110      | NA  | NA | NA | NA | NA |
 | CLEAR        | 111      | R1  | 0 | 000 | 000 | 000 |

+Every instruction is composed of 16 bits.
+However, not all bits are used in every instruction.
+Unused bits are set to 0 as placeholders.
 The Subtract, Greater_Than, Less_Than and Equal_To instructions are all laid out the same way as the ADD instruction.
-For the Clear instruction only the first 6 bits are used.
-The first three are '111' which is the instruction number (7), the next 3 bits represent the number of the register that will be cleared in binary.
+Only the first 6 bits of the Clear instruction only the first 6 bits are set.
+The first three are '111' which is the instruction number (7), the next 3 bits represent the number of the register in binary that will be cleared, the remaining zeros are just placeholders.

+>Example: to clear register 5, the instruction would be **111 101 0000000000**.
+The instruction is broken up to make it easier to read.

-Appendix B has a Worksheet with answers that will ensure that you understand the SillySimple Architecture fully.
+Appendix B has a Worksheet with an answer key.
+This Worksheet will let you know if you understand how the SillySimple Architecture works.

 # APPENDIX A